 What is Lean?

-As simply put, the word says it all.
+As put, the word says it all.
 Lean demonstrates the use of less for more.
-Lean is that methodology for business strategies that utilizes resources and creates a wave of value for customers.
+Lean is that methodology for business strategies that utilize resources and creates a wave of value for customers.
 The concept of Lean aims at the reduction of waste to a mere minimal or zero.
-An organization or business adopting Lean manufacturing and Lean production focuses its processes to continuously increase the value that it provides to its customers.
+An organization or business adopting Lean manufacturing and Lean production focus its processes to increase the value that it provides to its customers continuously.

 Image source: pixabay.com